byuccl/tincr/README.md

 ```
 namespace import ::tincr::*
 ```
 This will save you the trouble of prefixing every command with `::tincr::` (e.g. `cells get`).
-Please note that the commands from Tincr will override any commands of the same name already in the global namespace.
+However, *this is not recommended* as this will make the commands from Tincr override any commands of the same name already in the global namespace.

 ### Load Tincr on Startup
 You can add the following lines to the end of `<Vivado path>/tps/tcl/tcl8.5/init.tcl` to force Vivado to automatically load the Tincr package and import all of its commands into the global namespace on startup: